How to Get Roaches Out of Your Microwave

 • Don’t leave any food crumbs behind.

-• Place natural repellents like bay leaves or peppermint oil to stop the roaches from approaching the microwave.
+• Place natural repellents like bay leaves or essential oils around the microwave to deter pests.

 • Dispose of the kitchen trash as soon as possible.